Gearbox-protocol/dev-docs/pages/credit/architecture.md

 PriceOracle provide price data based on Chainlink oracles or complex oracles.
 This data is used to compute collateral value.
 For more information, please check Oracles chapter.

-To interact with 3rd party protocols, this protocols could have special contracts which are called adapters (for more information: adapters), which has one-to-one relationship: one contarct could be called through one adapter only.
+To interact with 3rd party protocols, this protocols could have special contracts which are called adapters (for more information: adapters), which has one-to-one relationship: one contract could be called through one adapter only.
 Adapters provide the same ABI as original contacts, so when user send transaction to adapter with the same `calldata` as for original contract, it would be executed using funds on credit account.

 ### Credit contacts